JJ/dogesr/README.md

 # dogesR

-Module (with data) to work with the dogi and dogaresse of the Venetian republic.
+Module (with data) to work with the dogi and dogaresse of the Venetian republic and their relatives.
 Main intention is to analyze social networks resulting from marriages and other interactions.

 ## Install